permguard/permguard/site/content/docs/workspace/managing-remotes.md

   noindex: false # false (default) or true
 ---

-PermGuard can be installed in any environment, offering the flexibility to deploy multiple instances of the PermGuard server.
+Permguard can be installed in any environment, offering the flexibility to deploy multiple instances of the Permguard server.

-A recommended approach is to deploy a dedicated PermGuard server for each environment, such as development, staging, and production.
+A recommended approach is to deploy a dedicated Permguard server for each environment, such as development, staging, and production.
 This separation ensures isolated and secure management of permissions tailored to each stage of your deployment pipeline.

 When managing one or more servers, and provisioning to any of them, it is essential to properly configure the available remote connections.
-This configuration enables seamless communication and coordination between the various PermGuard instances.
+This configuration enables seamless communication and coordination between the various Permguard instances.

 A remote can be added using the remote command: